-• Above is just a suggestive list of microprojects and assignments; faculty must prepare their own bank of microprojects, assignments, and activities in a similar way.

-- The faculty must allocate judicial mix of tasks, considering the weaknesses and / strengths of the student in acquiring the desired skills. - If a microproject is assigned, it is expected to be completed as a group activity. - SLA marks shall be awarded as per the continuous assessment record. - For courses with no SLA component the list of suggestive microprojects / assignments/ activities are optional, faculty may encourage students to perform these tasks for enhanced learning experiences. - If the course does not have associated SLA component, above suggestive listings is applicable to Tutorials and maybe considered for FA-PR evaluations.
+- Above is just a suggestive list of microprojects and assignments; faculty must prepare their own bank of microprojects, assignments, and activities in a similar way. - The faculty must allocate judicial mix of tasks, considering the weaknesses and / strengths of the student in acquiring the desired skills. - If a microproject is assigned, it is expected to be completed as a group activity. - SLA marks shall be awarded as per the continuous assessment record. - If the course does not have associated SLA component, above suggestive listings is applicable to Tutorials and maybe considered for FA-PR evaluations.